 Why do you do what you do?
 I enjoy helping people find ways to take control of their own health through slow and steady lifestyle changes.
 It just takes commitment and a good support system!
 This program will help you find both.

-Jenni Albright, MPH, RDN, LDN
+Name: Courtney Brooks, MPH, RDN, LDN

 Family, including pets: I live with my handsome husband, Rey, my darling son, Graham, and my sweet border collie dog, Tux.

 Where are you from originally and where do you live now?
 I am originally from New Orleans, Louisiana.
 I moved to Durham, North Carolina in 2014 and have since made it my home.
 I love the laidback North Carolina lifestyle, being surrounded by nature, and making new friends.